maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 Input and Focus fixes
 ---------------------

-libmatchbox2 and hildon-desktop (the Maemo window manager) has had `long standing bugs with regards to input focus
+libmatchbox2 and hildon-desktop (the Maemo window manager) have had `long standing bugs with regards to input focus
 <https://bugs.maemo.org/show_bug.cgi?id=5987>`_, which was also making it
 `impossible to send keyboard events to vanilla Qt 5 applications